-Every traveller should know that having a first aid kit on hand in the face of an emergency isn’t just a good idea—it’s a necessity for every RV adventure.
+Every traveler should know that having a first aid kit on hand in the face of an emergency isn’t just a good idea—it’s a necessity for every RV adventure.
 A first aid kit, including extra batteries, extra prescription drugs for the family, and emergency care equipment can save a life.

-To aid you on your travels, we’ve compiled a list of what should be included in your first aid bag.
+To aid you on your travels, we’ve compiled a list of what should be included in your first aid kit.
 Before you get started, however, obtain a mid-sized sturdy bag or box to keep your first aid supplies stored safely.
 You may also purchase a first aid emergency kit that is already compiled for you, but be sure to check it includes all the of the following;

-- 1 adhesive cloth tape (10 yards)
+- 10-yard adhesive cloth tape (1)

-- 1 space blanket
+- Space blanket

 - Hydrocortisone ointment